-With a back brace, you can improve conditions like spinal stenosis, herniated discs, degenerative disc diseases and acute sprains.
+With a back brace, you can improve conditions like spinal stenosis, herniated discs, degenerative disc diseases, back pain, and acute sprains.
 Many doctors even prescribe braces for post-operative support after surgeries like laminectomies and discectomies.
 There are back braces available for the middle of your spine, tailbone, lower lumbar spine and sacrum.

 Because there are so many different types of back braces, it is important to find the right variety for your condition.
 You may want a brace that is made of elastic, hard plastic or metal.
 Ideally, your back brace should fit you comfortably and provide good support for your back.
 Through the right back brace, you can enjoy a number of benefits.